hoefer-lab/bar-cycle/README.md

 To re-analyse the data, load MS_KuchenBeckeretal_datanalysis.m.
-This script loads in the lineage tree data (published as supplemental data with the article) and performs a bias-correction for finite observation time.
-The code is divided into sections, which can be run consecutively and each generate one figure panel as presented in the manuscript.
-Further analyses and plots include the distribution of cell cycle lengths and tests for potential temporal drift and spatial confounders.
+This script loads in the lineage tree data (published as supplemental data with the article).
+The code is divided into code blocks, which can be run consecutively.
+Each block generates one figure panel presented in the manuscript.
+The code blocks are titled by the figure panels they generate.

+First the lineage tree control data (published as supplemental data: LineageTrees_controlReplicates_Neuroblastoma_KuchenBeckeretal) is loaded and a bias correction for finite observation time is performed.
+The corrected lineage trees are saved as ‘.mat’ files in the working directory.
+The corrected lineage trees are then again loaded and cycle length correlations and distributions analysed, within the whole population and with respect to the cell lineage, time and space.

 ### List of files

 - MS_KuchenBeckeretal_datanalysis.m

-	Main data analysis file
+	Main data analysis file that calls the functions below

 - PlotCorrelations.m